konohiroaki/deep-initializer/readme.md

 ### Default initializer

 Default initializers are set when you `new DeepInitializer()`.
-You can remove default initializers if you don't want to use it.
+You cannot remove default initializers but you can add your custom initializers and that will be prioritized than the default ones.

 #### Type Initializer
 | Type | Value |